elerihulme/surf-track/README.md

     + [Python](https://www.python.org/): the primary language used to develop the server-side of the website.
     + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
     + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.
-    + [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): language used to provide interactivity to the website.
+    + [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): the language used to provide interactivity to the website.

 - ### Frameworks: